curiousest/curiousest.github.io/_drafts/tabum/0-minimum-viable-purpose.md

-# What AIs Love?
-# Stories of our spiritual classifiers
+# Welcome to the Afterintelligence

 ## Root of the MVP
 ```
 You.
 Survive now.
 Survive tomorrow.
 You love you and no one else.
-Be family and friends.
+Be family and friends,
-Be humankind and Earth.
+Be humankind and Earth,
-Be the universe to survive forever.
+Be the universe and survive forever.
 Be part of things greater than you to grow “you”.

 Survive to grow love.